JehyeonHeo/HA-Web-App-Deploy/Readme.md

 >
 > 2. Open cmd or shell program and change the current working directory to the folder where codes are in.
 >
 > 3. Create network stack first.
-Enter `./create.sh _Network-stack-name-you-want_ networks.yml networks-params.json`
+>    Enter `./create.sh _Network-stack-name-you-want_ networks.yml networks-params.json`
+>    _In create.sh file, region is set to 'us-west-2'(Oregon).
+Therefore, you can find the configured stacks in 'us-west-2' region page._
 >
 > 4. Create EC2 role stack.
-Enter `./create.sh _EC2Role_stack-name-you-want_ EC2role.yml EC2role-params.json`
+>    Enter `./create.sh _EC2Role_stack-name-you-want_ EC2role.yml EC2role-params.json`
 >
 > 5. Create web app servers stack.
-Enter `./create.sh _Webservers-stack-name-you-want_ webservers.yml webservers-params.json`
+>    Enter `./create.sh _Webservers-stack-name-you-want_ webservers.yml webservers-params.json`
 >
 > 6. If you want to add bastion host in public subnet, enter your IP address to **bastionhost-params.json** file first.
 >